RudolfReiter/kbot/readme.md

 ## Launch Demonstration Examles
 To show the proper implementation of the node, three demonstrations can be launched.
 For each demonstration, two publishers of the current position and the order number are launched.
 Moreover, RVIZ is started in order to vizualize the shortest path to the pick-up locations.
+The output files are stored in the directory `<your-workspace>/data` or in the directory of the launch file.

 - **Example 1**: Samples from the original list.